Film Review: Leviathan (1989) 烈血海底城 - Underrated Sci-fi Horror Master Piece by George P. Cosmatos

 ACT2:(Complication) Sixpack dies from strange illness that marked with lesions along his body.
 Dr. Glen 'Doc' Thompson conducts medical check on all crew members.
 While Beck and Doc reports the infectious disease to Miss Martin, Bowman's symptoms appear and commit suicide after seeing Sixpack's mutated cadaver.
 The storm is also reportedly on the surface of the sea and rescue plan is delayed 12 hours.
 Dr. Glen 'Doc' Thompson and Steven Beck decide to flush the mutating cadavers from the ship.
 Unfortunately, the bodies start squirming and crew G.P.
 Cobb is clawed before they eject it and it escapes.
 Then they finally realise that the Soviet ship was scuttled after the mutagen experiment got out of control.
 Another crew member Tony DeJesus Rodero gets killed by a lamprey-like creature at kitchen later.
 The creature grows by devouring blood and plasma from the cooler at medical room, it grows tentacles to attack the crew.
 (Midpoint; A Point of No Return) This inspires Steven Beck to try flushing it out in the same way they did with corpses of Buzz 'Sixpack' Parrish and Bridget Bowman.
 (End of ACT2) Dr. Glen 'Doc' Thompson ejects emergency pods to contain mutagen, Martin claims she can't send rescue team due to hurricane, Cobb's mutation starts and infects Dr. Glen 'Doc' Thompson.
 The crew accesses computer to know Tri-Oceanic Corp. declares all of them ''dead'' in an ''accident.''

 ACT3: (Final Confrontation) The creature Homo-Aquaticus causes more damages to the vital system of the ship and implosion is inevitable.
 (Solution) The crew decides to escape by dive suits.
 The creature is crushed by a lift as the protagonist Steven Beck escapes.
 A Coast Guard helicopter meets them on the surface of blue ocean.
 The mutant also surfaces nearby and take Justin Jones, and Steven Beck explodes the creature by throwing a demolition into the mouth.
-(Ending) They are dropped at a Tri-Oceanic oil drilling platform and greeted by Miss Martin insincerely.
+(Ending) They are dropped at a Tri-Oceanic oil drilling platform and greeted by inhumane C.E.O.
+Miss Martin insincerely.
 Then Steven Beck knocks her out.
+(This kind of plot point does not exist in today's Hollywood films under corporatism; it can only be allowed when lower rank officers make terrible mistakes but not the C.E.O.)

 The narrative structure is perfect that it completely follows the principles of filmmaking.
 Moreover it decides which shot is necessary or unnecessary from the holistic view point of the entire story structure.
 Everything not on the track, anything out of the framework must be cut out from footage.